Dynamic Matching Bandit For Two-Sided Online Markets: Experiments

-In Figures \ref{fig:fig_2_non_global_normal}, \ref{fig:fig_3_non_global_angle_vector_chi_0.2}, \ref{fig:fig_3_non_global_angle_vector_chi_0.1}, the horizontal axis represents the time point and the vertical axis represents the cumulative regret.
+In Figures \ref{fig:fig_2_non_global_normal} and \ref{fig:fig_3_non_global_angle_vector_chi_0.2}, the horizontal axis represents the time point and the vertical axis represents the cumulative regret.
 In all figures, we plot the maximum (worst) regret represented as the upper bound shaded line, mean regret represented as the solid line, and minimum (best) regret represented as the lower bound shaded line, over 100 replications.

-\textit{Scenario 1 (S1): \CCETC{} is robust to different contexts' variance levels.} In Figure \ref{fig:fig_2_non_global_normal}, our \CCETC{} shows the logarithmic regret shape which demonstrates that it is robust to contexts' noise levels.
-When contexts' variance level $\zeta$ increases, the shaded area becomes wider, indicating the uncertainty of the regret increasing.
-In this figure and following figures, we use the short black sticks to represent the change of the optimal matching between two continuous-time points due to the contextual information change.
+\textit{S1: \CCETC{} is robust to different contexts' variance levels $\zeta$.} In Figure \ref{fig:fig_2_non_global_normal}, our \CCETC{} shows the logarithmic regret shape which demonstrates that it is robust to contexts' noise levels.
+When contexts' variance level $\zeta$ increases, the shaded area becomes wider, indicating the uncertainty of the regret increasing, and indicates that the complexity of the DMP is also larger.
+In this figure and following figures, we use the short black sticks to represent the change of the optimal matching between two adjacent-time points due to the contextual information change.
 We mark the short black stick at time $t+1$ on the horizontal axis if $\overline{\V{m}}(t) \neq \overline{\V{m}}(t+1)$, which means that the optimal matching result is different on two continuous-time points.
 The denser the black stick is, the more frequently the agent-optimal matching changes over time.
-In other words, when the contexts' fluctuation magnitudes increase, the optimal stable matching changes more frequently, and it exhibits the dynamic property of COMBO.
+In other words, when the contexts' fluctuation magnitudes increase, the optimal stable matching changes more frequently, and it exhibits the dynamic property of DMP.

+\textit{S2: \CCETC{} is robust to mean shifting context distributions $w_{t}$ and different levels of observed score noise $\sigma$.} In Figure \ref{fig:fig_3_non_global_angle_vector_chi_0.2}, we present the S2's results when the mean of arm $a_{1}$ changes with an angular velocity $w_{t}$.
+In row 1, we find there is a small ``bump" in the mean regret of the cumulative regret in each plot, and the slight bump occurs at the exploitation step where the occurring time of the bump is greater than $h$.